gumaerc-testorg/21w.035-fall-2016/content/pages/ReadingsandReadingResponses.md

 9
 {{< tdclose >}}{{< tdopen >}}

-Angier, Natalie. "[Nature's Drone, Pretty and Deadly](http://www.nytimes.com/2013/04/02/science/dragonflies-natures-deadly-drone-but-prettier.html?hp&_r=1&&mtrref=undefined&mtrref=www.nytimes.com&gwh=EF349A8C775151C51C85BFE749152482&gwt=pay)." *The New York Times*.
+Angier, Natalie. "{{% resource_link "47d2d935-3774-446a-b7a5-4fbb3a334166" "Nature's Drone, Pretty and Deadly" %}}." *The New York Times*.
 April 2, 2013.

-Paloma T. Gonzalez-Bellido, Hanchuan Peng, Jinzhu Yang, et al. "[Eight Pairs of Descending Visual Neurons in the Dragonfly Give Wing Motor Centers Accurate Population Vector of Prey Direction."
-(PDF)](http://www.pnas.org/content/110/2/696.full.pdf) *Proceedings of the National Academy of Sciences* 110: 696-701.
+Paloma T. Gonzalez-Bellido, Hanchuan Peng, Jinzhu Yang, et al. "{{% resource_link "b8e19198-68d0-4fe4-a52d-76cb428e4d2a" "Eight Pairs of Descending Visual Neurons in the Dragonfly Give Wing Motor Centers Accurate Population Vector of Prey Direction.\" (PDF)" %}} *Proceedings of the National Academy of Sciences* 110: 696-701.

 (Note: MIT students used their skills learned in the librarian's workshop to locate and download this peer-reviewed article from a database via the MIT Libraries website.)